Distance:

 Opaque Glass Vessel, Dibba Al Hisn, Sharjah, 1st C. CEGlass was an important export product of the Mediterranean Roman world from the middle of the first century BC onwards.
 Large quantities reached the Oman peninsula.
 This specimen was discovered in a communal tomb at Dibba al-Hisn (Sharjah Emirate) on the East coast of the Oman peninsula, together with glass unguentaria, Indian ivory combs, a Roman intaglio– luxury products that illustrate the importance of Dibba as a trading port.

-Pre-Islamic vasiform base of an amphora. , Mleiha, Sharjah, UAE.
-On display in the Mleiha Archaeological Center.
-3rd Century BCE.
+Pre-Islamic silver Kohl stick with one end in shape of a Gazal, decorated with incised patterns., Mleiha, Sharjah, UAE.
+On display in the Mleiha Archaeological ...
 Read More